js1972/PI_GetSessionKeyMapping/README.md

  - how to build the final payload to the receiving system (e.g. add the session key to a field, heafer field, asma, etc).

 Example implementations provided:
- - SessionMessageIdentityImpl [simply copy the input payload to the output and log the determined session key]
+ - SessionMessageIdentityImpl [simply copy the input payload to the output and log the determined session key - used for testing]
  - SessionMessagePayloadImpl [copy input payload to output and insert the session key into a specified field]
  - SessionMessageAddToPayloadImpl [copy input payload to output and add a new payload field for the session key]
  - SessionMessageSoapHeaderImpl [copy input payload to output and add a soap header field for the session key]